palewire/first-python-notebook/docs/src/columns.md

     <iframe class="responsive-iframe" src="https://www.youtube.com/embed/o_uJTbpMzJk?si=WFJS4fU5a9dl4j0w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

 We’ll begin with the `latimes_make_and_model` column, which records the standardized name of each helicopter that crashed.
-To access its contents separate from the rest of the DataFrame, append a pair of flat brackets with the column’s name in quotes inside.
+To access its contents separate from the rest of the DataFrame, append a pair of square brackets with the column’s name in quotes inside.

 ```{code-cell}
 :tags: [hide-cell]